 4. Wait for approval.

-If your lease says that you are not allowed to sublet then your landlord can ignore or refuse your request with impunity.
+If your lease says that you are not allowed to sublet under any circumstance then your landlord can ignore or refuse your request with impunity.
 If this happens, your only recourse will be to tell your landlord that they have a duty to mitigate damages by accepting your subtenant.

-There is one legal exceptions to this rule: if you are in San Francisco and replacing a departing roommate then your landlord must respond within fourteen days.
-If they do not then you are free to sublet.
+If you are in San Francisco and replacing a departing roommate then your landlord must respond within fourteen days.
+If they do not then you are free to sublet..

 5. Collect and store a security deposit